genexyz/Itemfy-Frontend/README.md

 - Sign in & Sign up & Sign out (JWT)
 - Create a product
-- List products with number of reviews
+- List products with the number of reviews
 - View details of a single product
 - Create a review of a product
 - List reviews with data of the product
 - View details of a review and its associated product

-A lot of improvements could be made to the current state of the app, but i limited to the core functionalities needed.
+A lot of improvements could be made to the current state of the app, but I limited to the core functionalities needed.

 ### Functionalities